KULeuven-COSIC/ZeroTouch/Wireless InSite/Inside transmitters/README.md

 ## Running the Simulation

-To begin the simulation process, open the `InSide.setup` file.
+To begin the simulation process, open the `Simulation.setup` file.
 This action will launch the Wireless InSite software with the pre-configured settings for the indoor simulation scenario.
 Once the software is open, you can proceed to run the simulation from within the Wireless InSite interface.

 ## Directory Contents